-I certainly would talk about this, again, before we came on air, because, of course, a lot of what you have talked about so far, and a lot of the work that you've done in the past has been intimate areas.
-That being the case.
-And given I think you've helped me, the whole day spent on communication and consent on the visceral training course that you used to run, what procedure do you go through, if you are having to do an intimate examination or internal technique of some sort, I don't very rarely do an internal kind of gave that up.
-I mean, I taught it in the postgraduate course, early on, for concept, release, and so on.
+I said we would talk about this, again, before we came on air, because, of course, a lot of what you have talked about so far, and a lot of the work that you've done in the past has been intimate areas.
+That being the case and given that there was a whole day spent on communication and consent on the visceral training course that you used to run, what procedure do you go through, if you are having to do an intimate examination or internal technique of some sort?

+I don't, very rarely do an internal, I kind of gave that up.
+I mean, I taught it in the postgraduate course, early on, for coccyx release, and so on.
 But actually, over the years, I discovered that you didn't need to do that at all, if you just worked around the pelvic floor muscles, you can eradicate it.
-If it was going to be one that responded well, it would respond without doing an internal internals, largely for me, I don't need to do but the intimate areas are close to those regions.
-So the usual protocol is you discussed beforehand, the rationale for what you want to do, I usually get up a little picture of what I'm going to do the area I'm going to be involved in, demonstrate on a, you know, a little model, and all my little pelvis, show them what I'm going to do.
-Explain the pros and cons and then say, go and think about it.
+If it was going to be one that responded well, it would respond without doing an internal.
+Internals, largely for me, I don't need to do but the intimate areas are close to those regions.
+So the usual protocol as you discussed beforehand, the rationale for what you want to do, I usually get up a little picture of what I'm going to do, the area I'm going to be involved in, demonstrate on a, you know, a little model, my little anatomy model, pelvis, show them what I'm going to do, explain the pros and cons and then say, go and think about it.
 Come back next week.
-And if you're happy, we'll go ahead and at least kind of leave it with them for a week to think about it.
+And if you're happy, we'll go ahead and I kind of leave it with them for a week to think about it.

 What are the current guidelines about this?
-I know, for internal work, you have to give them a 24 hour cooling off period, I believe before you're allowed under the grsc regulations to do an internal procedure.
-Is that just your common sense rule for that?
-Was it laid down?
-So do you get written consent?
+I know, for internal work, you have to give them a 24-hour cooling off period, I believe before you're allowed under the GOsC regulations to do an internal procedure.
+Is that just your commonsense rule for that or is it laid down somewhere?

 I don't know if it's laid down somewhere.
-I mean, I remember I wrote a booklet on it, which the GRC largely took on board word for word verbatim as I recall.
-But I was thinking a week is a good time they get a chance to go home chat with their friends chat with their husband, boyfriend, partner, whatever it might be.
-I like to give them a bit of time,
+I mean, I remember I wrote a booklet on it, which the GOsC largely took on board word for word, verbatim as I recall.
+But I was thinking a week is a good time, they get a chance to go home, chat with their friends, chat with their husband, boyfriend, partner, whatever it might be.
+I like to give them a bit of time.